NahuelCostaCortez/rapidae/README.md

 ## Documentation

-Check out the full documentation for detailed information on installation, usage, and customization: Documentation Link 'Currently working on it...'
+Check out the full documentation for detailed information on installation, usage, examples and recipes: Documentation Link 'Currently working on it...'

 All documentation source and configuration files are located inside the docs directory.

+## Dealing with issues

+If you are experiencing any issues while running the code or request new features/models to be implemented please [open an issue on github](https://github.com/NahuelCostaCortez/rapidae/issues).

 ## License

 This project is licensed under the Apache 2.0 license.
-See the LICENSE file for details.
+See LICENSE file for further details.